jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < This concept could have a place in Genericity. >

-### Clause Access
+### Nested Procedure Access

 < Nice sentence: A procedure makes all direct children accessible to all blocks.
 Only is that true? >

-Clauses are embedded procedures.
+Nested procedures are embedded procedures.
 In a diagram these are squares contained in other squares that have no lines.
 Beware that a diagram may not be showing the line, even when it exist.

 ![](images/Symbol%20Language%20(2004).365.png)

-Clauses have access to the contents of all their descendant clauses and the procedure definition they’re in.
-This means that a clause can directly access its containing definition’s members:
+Nested procedures have access to the contents of all their ancestor nested procedures and the procedure definition they’re in.
+This means that a nested procedure can directly access its containing definition’s members:

 ![](images/Symbol%20Language%20(2004).366.png)

-and all its encapsulating clauses:
+and all its encapsulating nested procedures:

 ![](images/Symbol%20Language%20(2004).367.png)

-But a clause doe not have access to a clause that doesn’t encapsulate it.
+But a nested procedure does not have access to a nested procedure that doesn’t encapsulate it.

 ![](images/Symbol%20Language%20(2004).368.png)

-So its like the borders of clauses can be ignored in outward access.
+So its like the borders of nested procedures can be ignored in outward access.

-### Modules, Interfaces and Clauses
+### Modules, Interfaces and Nested procedures

 So usually only parents can access their ancestor’s things.

-Modules, interface implementations and clauses make exceptions on those rules.
+Modules, interface implementations and nested procedures make exceptions on those rules.

-The public ancestors of a module are accessible from anywhere within the module, the borders of triangles can be ignored and a clause can directly access anything in its descendant clauses and its procedure definition.
+The public ancestors of a module are accessible from anywhere within the module, the borders of triangles can be ignored and a nested procedure can directly access anything in its ancestor nested procedures and its procedure definition.

 ### Brainstorm

 #### => Access Ways

-Clause members can  access the members of its ancestor procedure symbols.
+Nested procedure members can access the members of its ancestor procedure symbols.

 Procedure Resolution